Thursday, June 13, 2024

 The band director asked that I record my practice hours on a card during my senior year.
 He let me know that it was for my benefit and did not require a parent signature.
 I took it home and entered two weeks of zeros.
 I asked my mom and dad to both sign the practice card - they did.
 The band director looked at the signed practice sheet and said: "It appears that this isn't going to work with you."

-I worked as a drug-store delivery boy and was assigned to work a Friday evening and would need to miss the football game.
-The director would not accept my excuse and told me that he better see me in the band formation prior to the game.
+I worked as a drug-store delivery boy and was assigned to work a Friday evening that required I miss the football game.
+The director wouldn't accept my excuse and told me that he better see me in the band formation prior to the game.
 I went to work anyway and drove the delivery car through the band formation while waving at the director.
 I earned a "D" in band my senior year.

 During my Senior year of college I brought two of my friends to my home town and actually took them on a tour of my High School.
 The band director saw me as I was making moves to avoid him.
 I was shocked at how respectfully he treated me and my friends.
 I'm so thankful for that man and how he worked to shape that rebellious spirit in me.
-He wasn't the last person to reach out to help me.
+He wasn't the last person to reach out with help.

-The people in the only church in town will be wonderfully created to be unique and more complete as a group.
-Strangely people are drawn to adapt their behavior, or role play, in order to fit the group's expectations of who they should be.
+The people in the only church in town will be wonderfully created to be their best as a group.
+Strangely, people are drawn to adapt their behavior, or role play, in order to fit the group's expectations of who they "should" be.
 Hopefully, the only church in town would love 'em as they are and offer them a path to grow their faith in their own way and at their own pace.
 I'm so thankful that the Patriarchs of the bible were often rebels who God loved and redeemed.

 Just for today...